astronomer/docs/learn/custom-xcom-backends-tutorial.md

 To get the most out of this tutorial, make sure you have an understanding of:

-- XComs basics.
-See the [Airflow documentation on XComs](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html).
+- XCom basics.
+See the [Airflow documentation on XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html).
 - Passing data between tasks.
 See [Passing data between Airflow tasks](airflow-passing-data-between-tasks.md).
 - The TaskFlow API.
 See [the TaskFlow API in Airflow 2.0](https://www.astronomer.io/events/webinars/taskflow-api-airflow-2.0/).